Weaving Worldsheet Supermultiplets from the Worldlines Within: Worldsheet Supermultiplets

-Before we turn to that, considering the graphical details of the projection\eq{e:B484>242} we conclude: \begin{corl} When an Adinkra is rendered so as to exhibit the literal left-right $\ZZ_2$-symmetry, the number of colors of the crisscrossing edges must be odd for the twisted variant of the projection to be inequivalent from the untwisted one. \end{corl} If the crisscrossing edges came in an even number of colors, the twisting (identifying the {\em\/negative\/} of the left-hand nodes with the right-hand ones) will flip the solid/dashed parity of the edges in those even number of colors.
-This can always be compensated by a judicious component (super)field sign-change, whereupon all edges incident to the sign-changing nodes change their solid/dashed parity.
+Before we turn to that, considering the graphical details of the projection\eq{e:B484>242} we can immediately generalize Corollary~\ref{C:Tw=BF} to conclude: \begin{corl} When an Adinkra is rendered so as to exhibit a (literal) left-right $\ZZ_2$ symmetry, the number of colors of the crisscrossing edges must be odd for the twisted variant of the projection to this $\ZZ_2$ quotient to be inequivalent from the untwisted one. \end{corl} If the crisscrossing edges came in an even number of colors, the twisting (identifying the {\em\/negative\/} of the left-hand nodes with the right-hand ones) will flip the solid/dashed parity of the edges in those even number of colors.
+This can always be compensated by a judicious component (super)field sign-change, whereupon all edges incident to the sign-changing nodes change their solid/dashed parity, and so the twisting is removed.